aoijs/documentation/functions/usdserverfeatures.md

 })
 ```

-{% hint style="info" %}
-Example of what bot would return:
+> ℹ️ Example of what bot would return:<br/>

-News, Community, Welcome Screen Enabled
+> News, Community, Welcome Screen Enabled
-{% endhint %}